New fast track scans to diagnose lung cancer

 Dr Rose McCullagh, Associate Medical Director for Primary Care adds: “It is so important, particularly if you are aged over 40, to be aware of any new unexplained symptoms and seek expert advice if you notice anything that is not normal for you.
 Please don’t hesitate to telephone your GP practice and from there an appropriate plan for your care can be arranged.’’

-GPs can now refer patients aged over 40yrs of age who have symptoms which may indicate earlier signs of lung cancer including:
+GPs can now refer patients aged over 40yrs of age who have two or more of the following unexplained symptoms which may indicate earlier signs of lung cancer including:

 - Unexplained persistent cough for more than 3 weeks